vaitekunas/unixsock/Readme.md

 The client can choose whether the server should respond and/or close the connection after receiving the message.
 If the message does not require immediate closing of the connection, it will timeout on its own after 5 seconds (default).
-The timeout duration can be adjusted via the `Communicator.Options` method:
+The timeout duration can be adjusted via the `UnixSockClient.Options` method:

 ```Go
 client, err := client.New(unixSockPath)